-FNS requests applications for the Healthy Fluid Milk Incentives (HFMI) Cooperative Agreement Projects for fiscal year (FY) 2023 to support projects to increase the purchase of fluid milk among low-income consumers participating in the Supplemental Nutrition Assistance Program (SNAP) by providing incentives at the point of purchase.
-The total funding amount available for FNS to support this program in FY 2023 is \$4,000,000.
-Government agencies (State, local, territory, or tribal agencies) and non-profit organizations are eligible to apply for this funding.
+FNS requests applications for the Healthy Fluid Milk Incentives (HFMI) Cooperative Agreement Projects for fiscal year (FY) 2024 to support projects to increase the purchase of fluid milk among low-income consumers participating in the Supplemental Nutrition Assistance Program (SNAP) by providing incentives at the point of purchase.
+The total funding amount available for FNS to support this program in FY 2024 is \$2,790.000 Government agencies (State, local, territory, or tribal agencies) and non-profit organizations are eligible to apply for this funding.
+The anticipated period of performance for this project is from September 1, 2024, to September 1, 2027.
+Please see Section 3.
+Eligibility Information, for more details.